 Of the 15 major championships captured by Tiger Woods, 14 were won with his trusty Scotty Cameron Newport 2 GSS putter.
 Troll the putting green at any PGA Tour event and you will see more Scottys than you can count in one sitting.

 Ironically, Cameron swears he was a lousy putter, a shortcoming that stopped him from becoming an extraordinary amateur player.
 He never even turned pro.

 “What’s the point?” he said with irony.
 “I could design great putters, but I couldn’t putt.
-So I am happy playing with my buddies at The Bridges Golf Club (in northern California), trying to win their money.”
+So I am happy playing with my buddies at The Bridges Golf Club (in southern California), trying to win their money.”

 Which putter models does Cameron use?
 He switches back and forth every Wednesday, experimenting all day with his own different creations.
 He doesn’t get serious until Saturday, when The Bridges members bring their best stuff.
 That’s when Cameron turns into a ferocious competitor for $5 or $10 bills.

 “I feel like an old-time golfer, playing for a few dollars,” he said.
 “I’m a junkyard dog.”
 By the way, he has won three club championships at The Bridges.